cdrc1103/cdrc1103.github.io/README.md

 # Welcome to my Github Page! ✌️

-I am a data scientist / engineer interested in Natural Language Processing and MLOPs.
+I am a Data Scientist / Engineer, currently working as consultant for Enterprise Data and Analytics at Capgemini.
+In my current role, my work is dedicated to analyzing client data, bringing alive distributed systems, implementing data pipelines, and designing APIs.
+I focus on Natural Language Processing use cases and help clients to bring their AI prototypes to production by applying automation and MLOps tools.

 Below, you can find a digest of the projects I am currently working on or have finished in the past.